 - The government needs part of the current output in period t.
 The need is legitimate and undisputed.

 First scenario: No income tax.
 Households reduce consumption expenditures.
-Through saving the household sector's current deposits at the central bank increase.
+By saving the household sector's current deposits at the central bank increase.
 Gov takes up overdrafts at the central bank.
 Both sides of the central bank's balance sheet are equal.
 Gov spends overdrafts.
-Total consumption expenditures and market clearing price remain unchanged.
+Total consumption expenditures and the market-clearing price remain unchanged.

-In period t+2 the households spend their unchanged wage income and pay the income tax through dissaving.
+In the period t+2, the households spend their unchanged wage income and pay the income tax through dissaving.
 Gov fully repays the debt.

 In real terms, there is absolutely no difference between the two scenarios.
-The private households get the same quantity of consumption good output in each period.
+The private households get the same quantity of consumer goods output in each period.

 What happens in the most elementary case is a deferred payment of income tax.
 This should make the households happy, but it does not.
 The deferment is forgotten and future payment becomes a burden.
 Finally — the ultimate horror — the households' wealth is taxed away.